 Reports of flaws in the mouse model add to criticisms from some scientists and animal rights groups that animal testing - in addition to presenting ethical problems over treatment of animals - is an unreliable science.

-Last year, Popular Science ran a piece claiming that 90% of drugs that pass animal testing subsequently fail in human trials as a direct result of genetic differences between species.
+Last year, Popular Science ran a piece claiming that 90% of drugs that pass animal testing subsequently fail in human trials (resource no longer available at www.popsci.com) as a direct result of genetic differences between species.
 The article also cited an emerging trend in using human cells as part of toxicology tests, rather than animal subjects, as a sign that human-specific studies may soon replace animal models.

 "There are many reasons why the simplistic claim that 90% of drugs that pass animal testing fail in human trials does not hold up to scrutiny," Prof. Ruth Arkell from The Australian National University, who has written extensively on mouse trials before, told us.
 "One newly emerging appreciation is that our limited knowledge of human disease has, in the past, caused patients to be grouped together for clinical trials in inappropriate ways."